Skip to main content

 Subscriber list

 The growth of your various subscriber lists can be an indicator of how your PR activities are performing.
 If your newsroom or media center has a subscriber list, this would be the most obvious metric to measure.
 Are newsletters or pitches part of your PR tools and strategies?
 Be sure to track how these emails are doing.
 Measure your open and click rates to identify what content is working, and what you can improve.
 If you’re aiming to build relationships with journalists or influencers and have them spread the word about your brand, your goal should be to ensure every content you’re sending them is relevant, interesting, and adds value for them.
 If you’re using a tool like Presspage to manage your media contact lists, be sure to monitor how your contacts are interacting with your emails.
-Identify which contacts are opening and clicking on your emails (and are they subsequently doing anything with your pitch?) to nurture those relationships, and be sure to rework your value proposition for the ones who are not engaging with your emails.
+Identify which contacts are opening and clicking on your emails (and are they subsequently doing anything with your media pitch?) to nurture those relationships, and be sure to rework your value proposition for the ones who are not engaging with your emails.

 Conclusion